arfro/arfro.com/_drafts/2019-05-13-data-structure-manipulation-is-kinda-big-deal.markdown

 List(10, 20, 30).map(nr => nr / 2) // List(5, 10, 15)
 {% endhighlight %}

-Of course the function used in `map` can be a function that goes from (in our case) `Int` to any other type - imagination is your limit.
+Of course the function used in `map` can be a function that goes from (in our case) `Int` to any other type - sky is your limit.
 So let's maybe try a function that goes from `Int` to `String`?
 {% highlight scala %}
 List(10, 20, 30).map(nr => nr.toString) // List("5", "10", "15")
 {% endhighlight %}

 <b>Summary</b><br>
-You can think of `map` as "apply this function to each element of this collection"
+You can think of `map` as "iterate over this collection and apply this function to each element".
+Does it not resemble a for loop does?

 ### flatMap